-- 2. Select the appropriate Output Type: - Select Fixed if the output is to be dedicated. - Select Switched PVW if the output will be used for switched preview.
+- 2. Select the appropriate Output Type: - Select Fixed if the output is to be dedicated.
+Later you will be able to select from either Logical Sources or Fixed Sources for that output. - Select Switched PVW if the output will be used for switched preview.
 Switched preview can be assigned to multiple outputs. - Select Aux if the output will be an Aux bus (see Aux Bus Configuration on page 133 for more information). - 3.
 The Suite 1 and Suite 2 buttons are used to assign the currently selected output to a suite.
 The default setting is Suite 1. - 4.
 Touch the button of the desired item for the selected output connector from the list on the right.
 The change is immediate, and can be viewed on a connected monitor.
 (Switched Preview mode does not offer any output sources to select from). - 5.
 If desired, touch the Output Name data pad to change the name of the output using the pop up alphanumeric keypad or standard keyboard.
 This name appears on the data pad of the scrolling list on the left.
 Up to 12 characters can be entered.